Adding/Modifying Tests Using the Integration Console

 - What are the key measurements/configuration information (as the case may be) that you want the test to pull out from the target component?

 - How should the test collect measurements/configuration information from the target?
-By running a custom Java-based program? by executing a script/batch file? by executing a SQL query? using Perfmon counters? by polling the SNMP MIB? or by using JMX-based interfaces?
+By running a custom Java-based program? by executing a script/batch file? by executing a SQL query? using Perfmon counters? by polling the SNMP MIB? by using JMX-based interfaces? or by using REST APIs?

-The answer to question d) above determines the type of test that you want to build.
-The eG Enterprise system supports six types of tests, namely, Custom, Script/Batch File, SQL Query, Perfmon, Snmp, and Jmx.
+The answer to question d) above determines the type of test that you want to build. eG Enterprise supports seven types of tests, namely, Custom, Script/Batch File, SQL Query, Perfmon, SNMP, REST API and JMX.

 - Custom - Tests of this type offer complete flexibility to users in developing and integrating new monitoring functionality into the eG Enterprise system.
 In order to develop a Custom test, a user must use eG’s Java-based programming interface (which will be described later in this document).